COURSE DESIGN AND INSTRUCTION

 FGSS 238/SISP 238: Witnessing Animal Others: Mourning, Haunting, and the Politics of Animal (After)lives

-Spring 2018, Feminist, Gender, and Sexuality Studies and Science in Society Program, Wesleyan University; Format: 19-person seminar
+Spring 2018, Wesleyan Animal Studies; Feminist, Gender, and Sexuality Studies and Science in Society Program, Wesleyan University; Format: 19-person seminar

 Witnessing, mourning, and haunting are frameworks that make political the lives and deaths of human and nonhuman others.
 Bringing these frameworks into conversation, this course will explore the following questions: What does witnessing and grieving animal lives and deaths show us about economic logics, racialization, and species hierarchies that form the foundation of contemporary social relations?
 How does the emotional become political in these contexts?
 What are the limits and possibilities of witnessing and mourning as political acts?
 How is witnessing distinct from spectatorship or voyeurism?
 What power dynamics exist in witnessing?
 What do different rituals or practices of mourning say about the mourner and the subject being mourned?
 What further action does witnessing or mourning provoke or demand?
 How do conceptualizations of haunting help to theorize and inform political practices of witnessing and mourning?
 Central to these questions is a consideration of the way histories track forward and haunt the present—how racialized, gendered, and anthropocentric histories shape contemporary social and economic relations.